barberd/coco9511pak/README.md

 		; 'LDA' to pull in the real data
 		LDA	$FF72	Load the actual status result from the latch register into CPU 'A' register

-For another example, to pull 4 bytes of the Am9511's data register stack:
+For another example, to pull 4 bytes off the Am9511's data register stack:

 		LDX	#outputbuffer
 		LDB	#4